 Trimming the Deduction

 Before you claim your loss, subtract whatever your insurer paid you.
-Then you have to deduct $100 from the amount.
+According to the IRS, you then have to deduct $100 from the amount.
 If you claim multiple car losses, you deduct $100 from each loss.
-Add up all your total losses -- including any other thefts, fire damage to your house, etc. -- and subtract 10 percent of your adjusted gross income from the total.
+Add up all your total losses — including any other thefts, fire damage to your house, etc. — and subtract 10 percent of your adjusted gross income from the total.
 Whatever you have left is deductible.
 If your only loss is, say, $500 of car damage, you probably won't be able to write it off because the itemized deduction will be less than the standard deduction on your taxes.

 Filing the Claim